 In our Intemerate Equation, MEA, or the Monetary Equivalence Assessment (M∑), is the sum of an economy’s Regional Assets (R) and Ecological Assets (V).

-The GDP (Z) that comprises the Regional Assets (R) is modulated by a country’s Wellbeing (w).
+Regional Assets (R) is the product of GDP (Z) after it is modulated by Wellbeing (w).